On Finiteness of Stationary Configurations of the Planar Five-vortex Problem: Construction of the 5-vortex diagrams

 Then according to whether vertex $\textbf{5}$ is $z$-circled or not, we have two cases, which are the last two diagrams in Figure \ref{fig:C=52}.

 The third diagram in Figure \ref{fig:C=52} is impossible.
-We would have $L_{1234}=0$ and $\sum_{j=1}^4\Gamma_j=0$ by Proposition \ref{Prp:L1234} and Proposition \ref{Prp:sumTJ}.
+We would have $L_{1234}=0$ and $\sum_{j=1}^4\Gamma_j=0$ by Proposition \ref{Prp:LI} and Rule IV.
 Hence, we have only one possible diagram if $z_{24}$-stroke is present, and it is the last diagram in Figure \ref{fig:C=52}.

+Hence, we have \emph{three} possible diagrams, the first two and the last one in Figure \ref{fig:C=52}.